Toggle: English / Spanish

 - A clot may break off from another place in the blood vessels of the brain, or from some other part of the body, and travel up to the brain.
 This is called cerebral embolism, or an embolic stroke.

-Ischemic strokes may be caused by a sticky substance called plaque that can clog arteries.
+Ischemic strokes may also be caused by a sticky substance called plaque that can clog arteries.

 A hemorrhagic stroke occurs when a blood vessel in part of the brain becomes weak and bursts open.
 This causes blood to leak into the brain.
 Some people have defects in the blood vessels of the brain that make this more likely.
 These defects may include:

-is the main . the other major risk factors are:
+is the main .
+Other major risk factors are: